Plantar Fasciitis St Peters

 Untreated plantar fasciitis can lead to changes in your walking pattern, which may cause pain in other parts of the body like the legs, knees, hips, and back.
 It can also cause a plantar rupture, necessitating extended rest.

-Resting, stretching, massage, and ice packs are all helpful home treatments that can quickly relieve pain.
-Holding an ice pack wrapped in a cloth on the affected area for 15 minutes several times a day can provide fast relief.
+To manage pain at home, resting, stretching, massage, and using ice packs can be effective.
+Applying an ice pack wrapped in cloth to the painful area for 15 minutes multiple times daily can provide quick relief.

 Plantar fasciitis can occur gradually or suddenly.

-Plantar fasciitis may heal on its own, but the process generally takes much longer without treatment.
+Plantar fasciitis may resolve on its own, but recovery is typically much slower without treatment.

 _________________________________________________________________________